microsoft/onnxruntime/docs/ContribOperators.md

 <dl>
 <dt><tt>axis</tt> : int</dt>
 <dd>The axis along which same quantization parameters are applied.
-It's optional.
-If it's not specified, it means per-tensor quantization and input 'x_scale' and 'x_zero_point' must be scalars.
-For per 'axis' quantization, it is specified, and 'x_scale' and 'x_zero_point' (if specified) must be 1-D tensors.
-For blocked quantization, it is specified, and 'x_scale' and 'x_zero_point' (if specified) have the same rank as 'x'.</dd>
+It's optional.If it's not specified, it means per-tensor quantization and input 'x_scale' and 'x_zero_point' must be scalars.If it's specified, it means per 'axis' quantization and input 'x_scale' and 'x_zero_point' must be 1-D tensors.</dd>
-<dt><tt>block_size</tt> : int</dt>
-<dd>(Optional) The size of the quantization block (number of times every scale is replicated) along axis.
-Used only for blocked quantization.
-The block size is a positive integer if specified.</dd>
 </dl>

 #### Inputs (2 - 3)